-The initial 18-month program is ongoing and entails detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
-An airborne geophysical survey was completed on concessions for Pijilí Project that were flown in a systematic grid pattern to ensure full coverage and depth penetration.
-Field crews successfully completed 91.4% of the planned line-kilometers at the Pijilí Project.
-Drilling at Pijilí could begin in the last quarter of 2019, subject to the completion of target generation.
-Some drill targets may require access agreements by land owners.
-Drill programs are subject to receipt of water permits, which are expected to be received within the next few months.
-In the event any of these permits are not received when required, alternative sources for importing water to support the drilling are being investigated.
+An initial 18-month program is ongoing and entails detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
+An airborne geophysical survey (MobileMMT) was completed on concessions for Pijilí Project that were flown in a systematic grid pattern to ensure full coverage and depth penetration.
+This was completed in March 2019.
+All required certificates and water permits for scout drilling on the three concessions have been received.
+Ongoing surface and concession rights acquisitions continue, as well as target generation work.
+Drilling at Pijilí is expected to commence in 2020.